-Also, Chainlink Charge, where it is almost impossible to get all 3 stars without falling to your death multiple times.
+Chainlink Charge, where it is very hard to get all 3 stars without falling to your death multiple times.

 Cakewalk Flip has red and blue platforms that flip with each jump you take.
 Not helped by the fact that there is a Ring Burner in the way of getting the 3rd Green Star in this level.

 That One Sidequest: The Five Bonus Stamps (the portraits of each playable character, including Rosalina).
-To unlock them, you have to clear every single level with all five characters.
-If you're only going for one character (such as Rosalina), then it isn't so bad... but if you plan on going for all five, then the quest becomes a living hell... especially with Toad...
+To unlock them, you have to clear every single level, including infamous ones like Boss Blitz and Champion's Road, with all five characters.
+If you're only going for one character (such as Rosalina), then it isn't so bad... but if you plan on going for all five, and don't have any friends to play with (so multiple characters can clear the levels at once), then the quest becomes a living hell.
+Especially with Toad.

 They Changed It, Now It Sucks!: Some players don't take kindly to this seemly replacing the Mario Galaxy style of gameplay and its adventurous/epic atmosphere.
 And others who prefer the explorational style of 64 and Sunshine aren't happy to see another console game take up the linear style.